-Directors who are not employees of the Company received \$35,000 for serving as a director during 2004.
+Directors who are not employees of the Company received \$35,000 for serving as a director during 2005.
 Directors who are employees of the Company do not receive additional compensation for such services.
 Both employee and non-employee directors are reimbursed for their travel and other expenses incurred in connection with attending meetings of the Board of Directors or committees thereof.
-In connection with their 2004 compensation package, on December 3, 2003, Messrs.
-Eppen, Reaves and Slark each received a grant of 3,560 shares of restricted Class A Common Stock.
+In connection with their 2005 compensation package, on December 30, 2004, Messrs.
+Eppen, Reaves and Slark each received a grant of 2,316 shares (on a post stock split basis) of restricted Class A Common Stock.
 This restricted stock vests ratably over a three-year period.
-In connection with their 2005 compensation package, on December 30, 2004, Messrs.
-Eppen, Reaves and Slark each received a grant of 1,158 shares of restricted Class A Common Stock.
+In connection with their 2006 compensation package, on December 21, 2005, Messrs.
+Eppen, Reaves and Slark each received a grant of 1,774 shares of restricted Class A Common Stock.
 This restricted stock vests ratably over a three-year period.